 In the final section of this chapter, we study parametrised spectra via Sullivan's PL de Rham theory.
-In contrast to the algebraic characterisation of parametrised spectra relating modules over a cDGA A with spectra parametrised by the rational space S(A).
+In contrast to the algebraic characterisation of parametrised spectra given by Theorem 2.6.1, whose proof is rather complex with numerous intermediate steps, the dual picture is rather straightforward and builds directly on the Sullivan- de Rham adjunction.
+We prove a Quillen adjunction relating modules over a cDGA A with spectra parametrised by the rational space S(A).
 When A is cofibrant and homologically connected, it represents the rational cohomology of the space S(A), so that (2.11) is dual to our work in §2.6 characterising rational parametrised spectra via comodules over the homology coalgebra.
 Since we are working dually, however, the adjunctions (2.11) do not fully capture the rational homotopy theory of spectra parametrised by S(A).
-Nevertheless, we obtain a sort of homotopical Serre-Swan theorem which characterises a full subcategory of finitely-presented objects of the rational homotopy category $Ho{\mathbb{Q}}(\operatorname{Sp}{S(A)})$ in terms of perfect A-modules (Theorem 2.7.31).
+Nevertheless, we obtain a sort of homotopical Serre-Swan theorem which characterises a full subcategory of finitely-presented objects of the rational homotopy category $Ho_Q(Sp{S(A)})$ in terms of perfect A-modules (Theorem 2.7.34).
+When we assume 1-connectedness, we obtain a sharper result (Theorem 2.7.42) characterising a much larger full subcategory of finitely-presented objects.

-$$\operatorname{Sp}{\mathcal{S}(A)}^{\mathbb{N}} \xrightarrow{\mathcal{M}A} A - \operatorname{Mod}^{\operatorname{op}}$$ (2.11)
+$$\operatorname{Sp}{\mathcal{S}(A)}^{\mathbb{N}} \xrightarrow{\mathcal{M}{A}} A - \operatorname{Mod}^{\operatorname{op}}$$ for the category of augmented A-algebras.

 Throughout this section we work with rational cochain complexes, as is reflected in the notation: "DG" rather than "dg", "cDGA" for commutative DG algebras and so on.
+For $A \in DGAlg$, we write